Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 There are a few important qualities of an index to keep in mind -

-- An index is defined by it's bit-width, 𝑛
+- An index is defined by it's bit-width, `𝑛`
-- The addressable range of an index is 2ⁿ and is referred to as it's "limit"
+- The addressable range of an index is `2ⁿ` and is referred to as its `limit`
-- The maximum value of an index is (2ⁿ)-1
+- The maximum value of an index is `2ⁿ - 1`
-- The midpoint of an index is (2ⁿ)/2
+- The midpoint of an index is `2ⁿ / 2`

 The last point is the absolute most _crucial_ one in the synthesis process, as it can implicitly be generated with a single one followed by 𝑛-1 zeros -